ahsdfg/Data-Analyzation-2/README.md

 # Data-Analyzation-2
-Contents of the book '혼자 공부하는 데이터분석 with 파이썬'.
-The skills handled in the book are elevated from that of previous data-analyzation repository's.
-It deals with library data and touches upon API, web scraping, data preprocessing, summarizing data, data visualization and finally verifying and predicting.
+The book "혼자 공부하는 데이터분석 with 파이썬" delves into more advanced skills compared to previous data analysis resource(Data-analyzation repository).
+It covers a wide range of topics including handling library data, utilizing APIs and web scraping, data preprocessing techniques, summarizing data, data visualization methods, and verifying and predicting outcomes.

-The contents were all intriguing but some concepts to highlight are:
+Key concepts and highlights from the book include:

-- API and Web Scraping: as experience from this book enabled me to make the 'gym-reserver' which is in gym-reserver repository
+1. API and Web Scraping: The book provides practical experience and knowledge in utilizing APIs and web scraping techniques.
+This knowledge enabled me to develop the 'gym-reserver' project, which is available in the gym-reserver repository.
-- data preprocessing: this book was one of the only sources where I learned proper data preprocessing
+2. Data Preprocessing: This book stands out as one of the few sources where I learned proper data preprocessing techniques.
+It covers essential steps in preparing data for analysis, ensuring accuracy and reliability in subsequent analyses.
-- verifying and predicting: this book introduced many concepts of statistics, which I was originally interested in
+3. Verifying and Predicting: The book introduces various statistical concepts relevant to verifying and predicting outcomes.
+It enhances understanding in this area, catering to original interests in statistics.

+Overall, the book offers comprehensive coverage of advanced data analysis skills and techniques, providing valuable insights and practical knowledge for further exploration in the field.